The Super Mario Bros. Super Show!: Remastered version

-Home media
+Home media and streaming

 From 1989 to 1990, Kids Klassics (with the sponsorship of Nesquik) released episodes of the series on VHS.
 Starting in 1991, Kids Klassics' parent company GoodTimes Entertainment continued releasing episodes on VHS up through 1993.
 These 1989 releases are noted for being the only releases to contain the original song covers.

 In 1994, Buena Vista Home Video under their DIC Toon-Time Video label released the VHS Super Mario Bros.
 Super Christmas Adventures!, which contained the animated segment "Koopa Klaus" and the live-action segment "Santa Claus is Coming to Flatbush" alongside the Super Mario World episode "The Night Before Cave Christmas".

 In 2002, Lions Gate Home Entertainment released a DVD titled Mario's Greatest Movie Moments, which contained six episodes as well as two episodes of The Legend of Zelda.
 The VHS versions of the DVD, Mario's Monster Madness and Action Adventures, include the same episodes (three per tape, alongside one Zelda episode).
 None of those releases contained any live-action segments.

 In 2004, Sterling Entertainment released Mario Mania on DVD which contained the first week's episodes, consisting of four Mario segments and a Legend of Zelda episode.
 This release however featured the live-action segments and could also be watched on their own.
 A Question-and-answer with DIC CEO Andy Heyward was also included.
 Another DVD which consisted of five episodes, Mario's Movie Madness, was released by Sterling in 2005, but removed the live-action segments.

 In 2006, Shout!
-Factory and Sony BMG Music Entertainment released the series on two 4-disc DVD sets.
+Factory (distributed at the time by Sony BMG Music Entertainment) released the series on two 4-disc DVD sets.